loranger32/to_decimal/README.md

 base2 = ToDecimal::Base2
 base2[10] # => 2

-base8 = ToDecimal::Base8
+b8 = ToDecimal::Base8
-base8[12] # => 10
+b8[12] # => 10

-base8['12'] # => 10
+b8['12'] # => 10
-base8['012'] # => 10
+b8['012'] # => 10
 ```

-These objects and associate `[]` method are basically wrappers for the
+These objects and their associated `[]` method are basically wrappers for the
 `Integer.to_s.to_i(original_base)` or `String.to_i(original_base)` methods,
 with a custom error when the input is not of the excpected base, or not a valid
 string representation of an integer.
 In this case, you will get
-a `WrongBaseInputError` if the integer or string argument is not of
-the given base, instead of the default results of the previous methods, which
-can lead to unexpected results if drown into some other computations.
+a `WrongBaseInputError` instead of the default results of the previous methods, which can lead to unexpected results if drown into some other computations.

 The objects are frozen and no new `Convertor` object can be instantiated.

 The benefit you may find using this gem are:

-- argument validation : you avoid the standard behavior of the different built-in
+- **argument validation** : you avoid the standard behavior of the different built-in
 methods, which sometimes throw an error (`Kernel#Integer(arg, base)`) or worse,
 silently stop the conversion process when they encounter an invalid character, returning the result of the conversion so far.
 Instead, you have a consistent
 behavior, and you are free to decide what to do with the error.

-- allow you to work with strings with leading zeros : in this case, zeros are removed form the beginning of the string, avoiding the implict conversion in
+- **allow you to work with strings with leading zeros** : in this case, zeros are removed form the beginning of the string, avoiding the implict conversion in
 base 8, which is, most of the time, not what you want ;